abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 - When a function is executed with **`new`** keyword, it does the following **steps**:

-  - 1️⃣ Creating a new empty object and assigning it to `this` keyword.
+  - 1️⃣ Creating a new empty object and assigning it to `this` keyword which is a reference to the new object (as `this` is returned by default).
   - 2️⃣ creating a new hidden property `__proto__` and setting it to the `prototype` property of the `constructor function`.
   - 3️⃣ The function body executes.
 Usually it modifies `this`, adds new properties to it.
   - 4️⃣ The value of `this` is returned.
 (The new object is returned)